a-paxton/xsede-quickstarts/README.md

 ## Contributing

 This guide is only as useful as its contributors!
-If you see something that's a bit unclear or out of date, feel free to submit a pull request to update the language.
+Feel free to submit a pull request at any time.